windmaomao/windmaomao.github.io/resume/fangjin.md

-# Javascript Developer
+# Fang Jin

-I build reusable web components (or framework) for websites in general domains such as healthcare, banking, real estate and university.
-Components are designed that they can be injected onto existing websites with small footprints.
+I build reusable web components (or framework) for websites in general domains such as healthcare and banking.
+Components are designed that they can be individually injected onto existing websites with small footprints.

 Skills

-: - 8 Years _Bootstrap_ and _Sass_
+: - 7 Years _Bootstrap_ and _Sass_
   - 5 Years _AngularJS_
   - 2 Year *React*, *Vue* and *jQuery*